 While the 8 week full-time vacation period is standard, in many instances CEED Clients have found it useful to extend the scholars' access to continue through the academic semester.
-Scholars are expected to spend 1.25 to 1.5 days a week working on their project during the semester, and maintaining access to site helps them focus on the project, maintain connection to your team, and may be essential for accessing resources that are necessary for the research.
-Please inform the CEED office if your scholar has not fulfilled their site work obligation.
+Scholars are expected to spend 1.25 to 1.5 days a week working on their project during the semester, and maintaining access to site helps them focus on the project, maintain connection to the team, and may be essential for accessing resources that are necessary for the research.